"Artist/painter. Amalgamating a

 with borderline surrealist tendencies"

 Based in Manchester, UK.

 My work is narrative based and I'm largely inspired by nature.
 Human nature and the natural world.
 I'm a compulsive drawer which serves as the backbone to my paintings and a visual diary.

-Born in Kidderminster, I grew up nearby in Stourport-on-Severn in Worcestershire.
+I grew up in Stourport-on-Severn in Worcestershire.
 A small toursit town on the River Severn with an annual summer carnival which always coincided with swarms of flying ants.
 My fondest memories of these early years was rampaging around Hartlebury common, a nature reserve of mixed vegetation.
 Here I would lose myself for hours searching for wildlife: snakes and newts, climbing trees and exploring the marshes.

 Common recurring themes throughout my work are love and madness, indigenous cultures and a sense of journey into the unknown.
 I have a whole host of characters developed from my life experiences that often make an appearance in my drawings and paintings.

 In practice my drawings tend to be direct.
 Inspired by events in every day life.
 They may be sourced from dreams, novels, a news story, a wildlife documentary or quite simply immersing myself in music and automatic drawing.